iGamingWire

 The brief

-A coalition of Democratic senators, led by Connecticut's Richard Blumenthal and Oregon's Jeff Merkley, is mobilizing congressional action to prevent the Commodity Futures Trading Commission from deploying federal appropriations to litigate against states regarding their oversight of online prediction markets.
-The effort has garnered support from at least 15 additional colleagues, indicating substantial legislative backing for the initiative.
+A coalition of Democratic senators, led by Richard Blumenthal of Connecticut and Jeff Merkley of Oregon, is mobilizing congressional action to restrict the Commodity Futures Trading Commission's use of federal funding for litigation against states regarding online prediction market regulation.
+The effort has garnered support from 15 additional colleagues, indicating substantial legislative interest in constraining federal enforcement authority in this emerging policy domain.
+The initiative reflects ongoing tensions between federal and state regulatory frameworks governing prediction markets and related wagering products.

 Original report